T76-org/instrument-core/README.md

 # T76 Instrument Core

-**Work in progress.** This project is under active development and incomplete as of October 2025.
-Follow the repository for updates.

 This project is a template for building “prosumer”-grade firmware for measurement instruments based on RP2350-based boards, such as the Raspberry Pi Pico 2.

 It provides these features: